JohanneTangeA/AppMyFriends/README.md

 Page for activities to do with friends

-PAge for concerts to do with friends
+Page for concerts to do with friends

 Should have: Location specification